Josh-XT/Josh-XT/README.md

 ## Windows 10 VM

-Open Boxes (Gnome Virtual Machine software) and create a new Windows 10 VM with at least 4 CPUs, 16GB of RAM, and 150GB storage.
+Open Boxes (Gnome Virtual Machine software) and create a new Windows 10 VM with at least 4 CPUs, 8GB of RAM, and 150GB storage.
+I set mine up with 4 CPUs, 16GB RAM, and 250GB storage on both of my computers.
 Boxes makes the install minimal, [download the Windows 10 ISO from Microsoft's website here.](https://www.microsoft.com/en-us/software-download/windows10ISO)

 ## Run-After-Reimage.ps1 Script